As I was organizing my student work pictures this morning, I realized I had tweeted out this awesome work, but never blogged about it.

 My students are very comfortable with putting fractions in the numerator.
 They use them all of time when decomposing, adding and comparing fractions like in these two examples…

-One day two of my students asked if there could be a fraction as the denominator.
+The other day, two of my students finished early and as an aside asked me if there could be a fraction as the denominator.
 I asked them to try it out and see what they thought.

 They wrote their question and then started playing around with some fractions in the denominator.
 At first they were writing a bunch of fractions with a fractions as the denominator in attempt to find one that jumped out and made sense to them.
 They tried drawing some pictures of them along the way to see if they could illustrate what it would look like.

 The first one they drew was 1/1.5 in which the rectangle was cut into thirds and had 1.5 shaded.
 When I asked what they would name what they just drew, they said 1.5/3.
 Hmmmm, back to the drawing board.
 They moved to 1 / 2/8, drew a rectangle cut into 8ths and shaded 2 of them.
 After shading, one student wrote 1, 2, 3, 4 over each 2/8 and said that there were four of the 2/8’s in his picture, so 1/ 2/8 must be 4.
 I asked what the whole was in the picture and left them to play around with that idea for a bit.

 I came back to these additions to the work: